Last Updated on June 1, 2023 by Luke Feldbrugge

-Be sure to click the “Calculate” button at the bottom of the calculator.
-Once you do, you will receive an estimate for your monthly mortgage payment.
-It itemizes the specific amounts that make up your monthly mortgage payment.
+Be sure to click “Calculate” at the bottom of the calculator.
 Use this report to determine a home price that fits your budget.

 Principal, Interest, Taxes and Insurance (PITI) Explained

-There are four main amounts that make up your mortgage payment: Principal, Interest Rate, Property Tax and Insurance.
+There are four main amounts included in the Homes for Heroes mortgage calculator that make up the estimated monthly mortgage payment: Principal, Interest Rate, Property Tax and Insurance.
 You may hear mortgage lenders refer to this as “PITI.”
 Let’s take a look at each and how it can impact your mortgage payment.

 The “P” in PITI refers to the principal of your home loan.
 Principal refers to the amount of money you originally said you would pay back.
 The principal makes up the largest chunk of your monthly mortgage payment.
 The principal is not necessarily the price of the home.
 In fact, the principal of your home loan is rarely the price of your home.
 The principal of your home loan equals the purchase price minus the down payment and any fees you choose to roll into your home loan.
 For instance, if you purchase a home for $200,000, put down a $10,000 down payment, and got a home loan for the rest of the payment, the principal of your home loan is $190,000.